-Though in reality it depends on how you use FL.
+Though in reality, it depends on how you use FL.
 If you use under ~15 instruments while adding a lot of effects to them then the speed boost will be smaller.
 If you use a lot of instruments/samples with a few effects on each of them, then the difference will be more apparent.
-Best example of that is master bus.
-If you put a lot of effects on master bus you might get a rather small improvement.
+The best example of that is the master bus.
+If you put a lot of effects on the master bus you might get a rather small improvement.
 And if you have your master channel clean, you could get closer to ~60%.

 ASIO Drivers Support

 ASIO drivers are as close to The Holy Grail in digital audio processing as it gets.
 They allow DAWs as FL Studio to talk directly to the sound card.

 The good new is that basically every non-edge-case laptop released in the past two years will be compatible with some kind of ASIO/ASIO II drivers, usually ASIO4ALL.

 If producing music is one of your hobbies – that’s enough.
 If it is more than that – you should get an external audio interface.
 I’ll touch this topic in a bit more detail later on in the post, but for now – let’s stay on course.

 8 GB is the standard for RAM capacity.
 Though, in 2017, 16 GB is becoming the de facto choice for laptops starting at $1,000.
 You can go up to 32 GB if you’re absolutely certain that 16 GB won’t be enough.
 But 99% of the time it is plenty.[…]32 Gb is only necessary if you typically use lots of sample based instruments (each running Multi-Gb orchestral libraries & ROMpler style plugins for example).Image Line Support Team